nus-cs2030s/2324-s2/docs/02-type.md

 A programming language can be strongly typed or weakly typed.
 There are no formal definitions of "strong" vs. "weak" typing of a programming language, and there is a spectrum of "strength" between the typing discipline of a language.

 Generally, a _strongly typed_ programming language enforces strict rules in its type system, to ensure _type safety_, i.e., to ensure that if there are any problems with the program, it is not due to the type.
-For instance, catching attempt at multiplying two strings.
+For instance, catching an attempt at multiplying two strings.
 One way to ensure type safety is to catch type errors during compile time rather than leaving it to runtime.

 On the other hand, a _weakly typed_ (_or loosely typed_) programming language is more permissive in terms of typing checking.
 C is an example of a static, weakly typed language.
 In C, the following is possible: